mszell/introdatasci/README.md

 ## Sources
-The course materials were adapted from a number of sources.
-All materials were used for educational, non-commercial reasons only.
-Feel free to use as you wish for the same purpose, at your own risk.
-For other re-use questions please consult the license of the respective source:
+The course materials were adapted/inspired from a number of sources:

 * Scientific Python course by Roberta Sinatra
 * A lecture of J.R.
 Johansson (http://jrjohansson.github.io)